Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System_Using_SAT.md

 1. Using the work load manager (WLM), drain running jobs from the affected nodes on the blade.
 Refer to the vendor documentation for the WLM for more information.

-1. Determine which Boot Orchestration Service \(BOS\) templates to use to shut down nodes on the target blade.
+1. (`ncn-mw#`) Determine which Boot Orchestration Service \(BOS\) templates to use to shut down nodes on the target blade.

    There will be separate session templates for UANs and computes nodes.

-   1. (`ncn#`) List all the session templates.
+   1. List all the session templates.

       If it is unclear which session template is in use, proceed to the next substep.